-Almost every person is affected at one point by aches and pains in the joints or muscles.
-We all know what sore muscles feel like from overuse or what a sore back feels like when we lifted something too heavy.
+Almost every person gets aches and pains in the joints or muscles at one point.
+We all know what sore muscles feel like from overuse.
+We also know what a sore back feels like when we lifted something too heavy.

 But some people seem to be more prone to getting sore muscles or sore joints than others.
-In the past it was thought that as we get older we all will eventually get one of these diseases.
-However, newer research has shown that there are a number of factors that lead to a higher risk for developing arthritis and rheumatism, much like there are risk factors for diabetes or for heart disease.
+In the past there was the belief that as we age, we all will eventually get one of these diseases.
+However, newer research has shown that there are a number of factors that lead to a higher risk for developing arthritis and rheumatism.
+This is much like there are risk factors for diabetes or for heart disease.
 In the following I will briefly describe these known risk factors.

-- There has been a link noticed between hardening of the arteries (=arteriosclerosis) and degenerative disc disease as well as between hardening of the arteries and degenerative joint disease (Ref.
+There has been a link noticed between hardening of the arteries (=arteriosclerosis) and degenerative disc disease as well as between hardening of the arteries and degenerative joint disease (Ref.
 3).
-The explanation given is that with arteriosclerosis of the nutritional vessels not enough nutrients and oxygen reach the discs of the intervertebral bodies and the lining of the joints resulting in degenerative changes.
+With arteriosclerosis of the nutritional vessels not enough nutrients and oxygen reach the discs of the intervertebral bodies.
+In addition the lining of the joints also suffer nutritional depletion and degenerative changes occur.
 Inflammation sets in secondarily with the release of prostaglandin E2 and other inflammatory mediators, which leads to pain and loss of motion (Ref.
 4).

-- There can be genetic reasons for some people who get arthritis or rheumatism.
+There can be genetic reasons for some people who get arthritis or rheumatism.
 For instance, we know that psoriasis patients can get a psoriatic arthritis and psoriasis is a genetically linked skin disease.
 Ankylosing spondylitis, Reiter’s disease and some forms of rheumatoid arthritis and lupus can all be found more often in certain families.
-However, the genetic transmission is not fully understood in all cases.
+However, it is not clear how the genetic transmission occurs in these cases.